LucasArielAguirre/proyecto-biblioteca/README.md

 # React Application with Vite, TypeScript, and Tailwind CSS

 This is a React application built using Vite as the build tool, TypeScript (TSX) for static typing, and Tailwind CSS for styling.
-The project is hosted on GitHub.
+The project is hosted on Vercel.

 ## Technologies